relativitydev/relativity-trace-documentation/docs/user_guide/enrichment/artificial_intelligence.md

 | Transciption             | Audio                         | NLP               | Transcibes audio communciations into text                    |

 ## Fields
-[Fields]https://relativitydev.github.io/relativity-trace-documentation/docs/administrator_guide/fields.html) for more information on AI Fields
+Document fields are created for each enrichment method.
+These document fields can be used as part of the Omit from Alert Rules functionality or Rules.
+See more information on AI fields [here]https://relativitydev.github.io/relativity-trace-documentation/docs/administrator_guide/fields.html).